Skip to main content

 Satellite on AWS EKS

-AWS EKS supports two compute types for its nodes, EC2 and Fargate.
-Depending on your usecase, you can follow the installation steps given below.
+AWS EKS supports two compute types for its nodes: EC2 and Fargate.
+Choose the installation method that matches your use case:

 Prerequisites